Sony A9 vs NEX-5R

 It is notable that the A9 has a microphone port, which is missing on the NEX-5R.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-5R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the NEX-5R was succeeded by the Sony NEX-5T.
+Both the A9 and the NEX-5R have been discontinued, but can regularly be found used on eBay.
+The NEX-5R was replaced by the Sony NEX-5T, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what is the bottom line?
 Which of the two cameras – the Sony A9 or the Sony NEX-5R – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.